nhtt1026/E-Commerce-Customer-Churn-Analysis/README.md

 <img width="2756" height="1552" alt="image" src="https://github.com/user-attachments/assets/601b0f73-89ac-4ab3-84e3-4eec93e94c15" />

+* **Overall churn rate ~16%**
+  Indicates a meaningful revenue risk if churn drivers are not addressed.

+* **Early churn is a major issue**
+  Customers in their first **0–3 months** churn at **41.8%**, highlighting problems in onboarding and early product experience.

+* **Complaints have a huge impact**
+  Churn is **32%** among customers who reported complaints vs **10%** for those who did not.
+  Service dissatisfaction is a major churn trigger.

+* **Inactive customers churn faster**
+  Customers who have not purchased in **0–2 days** show **23.3%** churn, which declines steadily with longer recency.
+  Recency is an effective behavioural risk flag.

+* **High-value vs regular customers**
+  High-value customers represent **31%** of the base and show stronger loyalty, with longer tenure and better CSAT scores.
+  They are critical for revenue protection and retention focus.

 ### Customer Segments and Behaviour:

 <img width="2296" height="1296" alt="image" src="https://github.com/user-attachments/assets/fcbd8639-7570-4e0f-82e3-bac1205020ea" />

+### Customer Spending

+* High-value customers generate significantly higher cashback and revenue.
+* Churned customers have the lowest order counts and lowest spending, showing weak retention behaviour before leaving.

+### Product Preferences

+* **Mobile phones** and **laptop accessories** are the top categories across all segments.
+* Churn is highest in the mobile category, where product experience or pricing may be contributing factors.

+### Coupon Usage

+* Around **76.6%** of all customers use coupons.
+* Churned customers still show roughly **80%** coupon usage, suggesting that discounting alone does not prevent churn.
+  Campaigns should be targeted, not universal.

+### Digital Device and Payment Behaviour

+* The majority of customers prefer **mobile login** and **card-based payments**.
+* There is no substantial disparity across segments, indicating that the core technology experience is stable and not a primary churn driver.

 ---

 ## 6) Predictive Modeling (SAS EM):